roots/docs/trellis/wordpress-sites.md

 ---
 Now that you have Trellis' requirements installed and a local project set up, the next thing to do is configure a WordPress site.

 Everything in Trellis is built around the concept of "sites".
-Each Trellis managed server (local virtual machine or remote server) can support one or more WOrdPress sites.
+Each Trellis managed server (local virtual machine or remote server) can support one or more WordPress sites.
 Trellis will automatically configure everything needed to host a WordPress site such as databases, Nginx vhosts, folder directories, etc.

 These sites are configured in YAML files for each environment such as `group_vars/development/wordpress_sites.yml`.